FREQUENTLY ASKED QUESTIONS

 Individuals under the influence of drugs or alcohol will be turned away.
 For temporary ineligibility, please refer to the pre-care pages to see what to avoid doing prior to your appointment.

-CAN YOU COVER UP AN OLD EYEBROW TATTOO?
+CAN YOU COVER UP OLD PERMANENT MAKEUP?

 CAN PERMANENT MAKEUP COVER SCARS ?